“So I didn’t know who to go to, to talk about these things…”

-You sent her the evidence to clear your name, a bit embittered that he did have the common decency to do it for you.
+You sent her the evidence to clear your name, a bit embittered that he did not have the common decency to do it for you.

 Still, Aaron is a beautiful soul with a beautiful mind to match.
 You remember the aphorism: One woman’s trash is another woman’s treasure.
-Aaron is indeed a treasure–a treasure that carried a karmic price tag you were not willing to pay.
+Aaron is indeed a treasure–a treasure that carried a karmic price tag you are not willing to pay.

 “Out of respect for the 20something version of me,” you texted Amy, the on and off again ex, via IG DM, “I’m no longer contacting or pursuing Aaron.”